-Teachers and administrators all over are trying to figure out how to support English Learners (ELs).
-One of the schools that I work with, United for Success Academy (UFSA), in Oakland, CA, has launched a concerted effort in the last year to address the needs of their ELs who comprise some 90 percent of the student body.
+Teachers and administrators all over are trying to figure out how to support English learners (ELs).
+One of the schools I work with, United for Success Academy (UFSA), in Oakland, California, has launched a concerted effort in the last year to address the needs of their ELs, who comprise some 90 percent of the student body.

 A Big Question Emerges

 Looking at the data, one teacher posed a question that caused much reflection: Is it possible for one of our students to come to school on Monday morning and not speak for the entire week?
 Could they actually travel through all their classes and never speak?

 Most teachers nodded their heads.
 One thing they’d all noticed was that there was less student talk than they’d expected, assumed, and hoped for.
 There were invitations to speak, some structures established, but there still wasn’t as much talk as they wanted.
 And then as they thought about specific kids in their classes, they reflected that, yes, it was possible that some students could go for a week, or two, or maybe even a month without speaking.
 Teachers began to think and talk about how to address and change this.